 - (6) The department may review any case to ensure it has been properly closed and shall conduct sample reviews to ensure proper closure by the county board.
 The department may reopen any administrative investigation that does not meet the requirements of this rule.
-The county board shall provide any information deemed necessary by the department to close the case. - (7) The department and the county board shall consider the following criteria when determining whether to close a case: - (a) Whether sufficient reasonable measures have been taken to ensure the health and welfare of any at-risk individual; - (b) Whether a thorough administrative investigation has been conducted consistent with the standards set forth in this rule; - (c) Whether the team, including the county board and provider, collaborated on developing preventive measures to address the causes and contributing factors; - (d) Whether the county board has ensured that preventive measures have been implemented to prevent recurrence; - (e) Whether the incident is part of a pattern or trend as flagged through the incident tracking system requiring some additional action; and - (f) Whether all requirements set forth in statute or rule have been satisfied. - (L) Analysis of major unusual incident trends and patterns - (1) Providers shall produce a semi-annual and annual report regarding major unusual incident trends and patterns which shall be sent to the county board.
+The county board shall provide any information deemed necessary by the department to close the case. - (7) The department and the county board shall consider the following criteria when determining whether to close a case: - (a) Whether sufficient reasonable measures have been taken to ensure the health and welfare of any at-risk individual; - (b) Whether a thorough administrative investigation has been conducted consistent with the standards set forth in this rule; - (c) Whether the team, including the county board and provider, collaborated on developing preventive measures to address the causes and contributing factors; - (d) Whether the county board has ensured that preventive measures have been implemented to prevent recurrence; - (e) Whether the incident is part of a pattern or trend as flagged through the incident tracking system requiring some additional action; and - (f) Whether all requirements set forth in statute or rule have been satisfied.

+- (L) Analysis of major unusual incident trends and patterns - (1) Providers shall produce a semi-annual and annual report regarding major unusual incident trends and patterns which shall be sent to the county board.
 The county board shall semi-annually review providers' reports.
 The semi-annual review shall be cumulative for January first through June thirtieth of each year and include an in-depth analysis.
-The annual review shall be cumulative for January first through December thirty-first of each year and include an in-depth analysis. - (2) All-The annual review and analyses shall be completed within thirty calendar days following the end of the review period.
-The semi-annual and annual reports shall contain the following elements: - (a) Date of review; - (b) Name of person completing review; - (c) Time period of review; - (d) Comparison of data for previous three years; - (e) Explanation of data; - (f) Data for review by major unusual incident category type;
+The annual review shall be cumulative for January first through December thirty-first of each year and include an in-depth analysis. - (2)(1) All reviews and analyses shall be completed within thirty calendar days following the end of the review period.
+The semi-annual and annual reports shall contain the following elements: By January thirty-first of each year, a provider shall conduct an in-depth review and analysis of trends and patterns of major unusual incidents occurring during the preceding calendar year and compile an annual report which contains: - (a) Date of review; - (b) Name of person completing review; - (c) Time period of review; - (d) Comparison of data for previous three years; - (e) Explanation of data; - (f) Data for review by major unusual incident category type; - (g) Specific individuals involved in established trends and patterns (i.e., five major unusual incidents of any kind within six months, ten major unusual incidents of any kind within a year, or other pattern identified by the individual's team); - (h) Specific trends by residence, region, or program; - (i) Previously identified trends and patterns; and - (j) Action plans and preventive measures implemented to address noted trends and patterns.